England set 368 to win fourth Test

 Meanwhile, left-hander Pant lofted Moeen back over his head.

-England captain Joe Root, a part-time off-spinner, broke the partnership when he Thakur edging a drive to Overton at slip.
+England captain Joe Root, a part-time off-spinner, broke the partnership when Thakur edged a drive to Overton at slip.

 Pant, a delivery after completing a 105-ball half-century, was caught and bowled by Moeen off a hard-hit drive.